 - Beats Studio Buds+ ($169 at Amazon): The Beats Studio Buds Plus are a good option for both iOS and Android users. iOS users benefit from native ecosystem integration with all Apple devices, whereas Android users can use the Beats app to personalize these earbuds.

-- CMF Buds Pro 2 (on the product's website): Considering how cheap the CMF Buds Pro 2 are, we were pleasantly surprised by how well these fared in our testing lab.
+- CMF Buds Pro 2 ($59 at Amazon): Considering how cheap the CMF Buds Pro 2 are, we were pleasantly surprised by how well these fared in our testing lab.
 They offer solid sound quality and impressive ANC.

-- Creative Aurvana Ace 2 (on the product's website): If you want great sound quality at a reasonable price, you should definitely consider the Creative Aurvana Ace 2.
+- Creative Aurvana Ace 2 ($129.99 at Manufacturer site): If you want great sound quality at a reasonable price, you should definitely consider the Creative Aurvana Ace 2.

 - Google Pixel Buds A-Series ($94 at Amazon): This headset is ideal for Google Pixel phone owners and Android phone owners at large.
 You get a pretty consumer-friendly sound when you enable the boosted bass EQ mode, and the default frequency response is great for spoken word content like audiobooks or podcasts.